timmywebdev/Portfolio/README.md

 ---

 ## Functionality/Features
-The website is fully semantic, accessible and respsonsive between mobile, tablet and desktop screens.
-It has a simple, minimalistic theme with limited but meaningful usage of colour and animation to effectively draw the users' attention to the information conveyed.
+The website is fully semantic, accessible and responsive between mobile, tablet and desktop screens.
+It has a simple theme but I have added some animations to spice it up.
 It features 5 pages:

-- Index/home: Introductory page showing what I feel is the most important information - my name, portrait, contact information and links to professional and social accounts.
+- Index/home: Introductory page highlights my name and my picture.
+It also has my phone number and email address.
+I have added some animations to highlight my name and make the website unique.
-- About: Page displaying my personal story, past study and work history and hobbies and interests as well as my resume.
+- About: Page used to talk about myself, my past work with my resume as well as my hobbies.
-- Projects: Page to showcase my past projects and as a result, skillset and technology competency.
+- Projects: This page showcases my previous work to show competency and my skillset.
-- Contact: Page used as a form to contact me
+- Contact: This page is used as a form to contact me.
-- Blogs: Page that includes links to 5 additional blog post pages.
+- Blogs: This page is a list of 5 blogs with links to read further.

 ---

 ## Sitemap
-Created using Balsamiq Wireframes.
+Created using FigJam.

 ![Site Map](/docs/sitemap.PNG "Site Map")